dmalenic/mc14500b/mc14500-asm/README.md

 The original was written in Python 2, which was the right choice for 2010 but is no longer supported.
 Version 0.5 is written in Python 3.
 New features are added to the assembler and disassembler.
 More about it later.
-It is tested on Linux and MacOSX but is expected to work on Windows without modifications.
+It is tested on Linux and macOS but is expected to work on Windows without modifications.
 Python 3.10 or newer is needed.

 ## The Overall Project Structure